-In March 2016, the FASB issued ASU No. 2016-09, "Compensation - Stock Compensation (Topic 718)," which simplifies several aspects of the accounting for share-based payment award transactions, including the income tax consequences, classification of awards as either equity or liabilities, classification on the statement of cash flows and accounting for forfeitures.
-ASU No. 2016-09 will be effective for fiscal years beginning after December 15, 2016, including interim periods within those fiscal years, with early adoption permitted.
+In August 2016, the FASB issued ASU No. 2016-15, "Statement of Cash Flows (Topic 230)," which addresses the classification of eight specific cash flow issues with the objective of reducing the existing diversity in practice.
+ASU 2016-15 will be effective for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years, with early adoption permitted.
 We are currently evaluating the impact of this new guidance on our Condensed Consolidated Financial Statements.